Climbing Mount Shasta Will Level Up Your Mountaineering

 Rising 10,000 feet above its base and cloaked in snow and crevasses, climbing Mount Shasta is one of the best training grounds for developing your glacier travel skills in the U.S.

-I drove to Mount Shasta overnight.
+I drove to overnight for a climbing trip of Mount Shasta.
 At dawn, still miles from the mountain, I saw it on the skyline, a golden-yellow light radiating on top, its snowy head gleaming.
-The dark shadows of the night sky were beginning to be pierced by rosy sunrays, pillars of pink and orange.
+The dark shadows of the horizon were beginning to be pierced by rosy sunrays, pillars of pink and orange.

 Standing like a lone monarch in Northern California, the pinnacle rises over 10,000 feet above the flatlands.
 It’s one of the most prominent of the Cascades, and on this approach it’s really all you see on the horizon.
-Commonly snow covered year-round, the slopes are drenched with deep layers from some of the largest glaciers in the state.
+Commonly snow covered year-round, the slopes are drenched with deep layers, including some of the largest glaciers in the state.

 Pros and Cons of Glacier Climbing on Mount Shasta